Perl/docker-perl-tester/README.md

 # Author

-Oalders initiated the project and atoomic tried to give it more public visibility.
+@oalders initiated the project and @atoomic tried to give it more public visibility volunteers/ideas are welcome to improve the project.